Struggle to get aid to Turkey and Syria after massive quake

-On Monday, the United Nations announced a deal with Damascus to deliver U.N. aid to through two more border crossings from Turkey to rebel-held areas of northwest Syria — but the needs remain enormous.
+On Monday, the United Nations announced a deal with Damascus to deliver U.N. aid through two more border crossings from Turkey to rebel-held areas of northwest Syria — but the needs remained enormous.

 Ahmed Ismail Suleiman set up a shelter of blankets outside his damaged house in the town of Jinderis, one of the worst-hit communities in northwest Syria.
-He is afraid to move his family back into a house that might not be structurally sound — but that he cannot afford to repair.

-So, for now 18 family members sleep outside in the small makeshift tent.
+He was afraid to move his family back into a house that might not be structurally sound, so 18 people slept outside under the makeshift tent.

 “We sit but can’t sleep lying down here," he said.
 “We are waiting for a proper tent.”

-Mahmoud Haffar, head of local council in Jinderis, said that locals have been able to scrounge up about 2,500 tents so far, but some 1,500 families still remain without shelter — as nighttime temperatures fall to around minus 4 degrees Celsius (26 degrees Fahrenheit).
+Mahmoud Haffar, head of the local council in the town, said that locals have been able to scrounge up about 2,500 tents so far, but some 1,500 families still remain without shelter — as nighttime temperatures fall to around minus 4 degrees Celsius (26 degrees Fahrenheit).

+“We are on day nine and we are still hearing the question of when will aid get in,” said Haffar.

-While tents have been in short supply, one women said the town has a surplus of donated bread and water.
+While tents have been in short supply, one women said the town had a surplus of donated bread and water.

-To the southwest, in government-held Latakia, Raeefa Breemo said only those packing into shelters seem to be getting aid.
+To the southwest, in government-held Latakia, Raeefa Breemo said only those packing into shelters seemed to be getting aid.

 “We need to eat, we need to drink, we need to survive.
 Our jobs, our lives, everything have stopped," Breemo said.

-Offers of help — from rescue crews to generators to medical equipment — have come from around the world, but the needs remain immense after the magnitude 7.8 quake and powerful aftershocks toppled or damaged tens of thousands of buildings, destroyed roads and closed airports for a time.
+Offers of help — from rescue crews and and doctors to generators and food — have come from around the world, but the needs remain immense after the magnitude 7.8 quake and powerful aftershocks toppled or damaged tens of thousands of buildings, destroyed roads and closed airports for a time.
 The quake affected 10 provinces in Turkey that are home to some 13.5 million people, as well as a large area in northwest Syria that is home to millions.

 Much of the water system in the quake-hit region was not working, and Turkey’s health minister said samples taken from dozens of points of the water system showed the water was unsuitable to drink.